 The courthouse was the epicenter of community life and for the big events of its day.
 The building served as the military headquarters during the 1937 flood when martial law was declared.
 The courthouse was also a stop on the campaign trail for President Harry Truman in 1948 and John F. Kennedy in 1960.
 Both gave speeches from the courthouse steps.

 The building was vacated in 1969 when county government offices were moved to the new Civic Center Complex.
-Despite efforts to demolish the courthouse in an attempt to modernize downtown it was the sheer cost of the proposed razing that helped spare it.
-The county instead leased the building to a group of citizens who formed the Conrad Baker Foundation for the purpose of saving, restoring and placing the building back into public use.
+Despite efforts to demolish the courthouse in an attempt to modernize downtown, it was the sheer cost of the proposed razing that helped spare the building.
+The county instead leased the building to a group of citizens who formed the Conrad Baker Foundation for the purpose of saving, restoring, and placing the ld Courthouse and neighboring Sheriff’s Residence and Jail, back into public use.

 The Conrad Baker Foundation operated the “Old Courthouse Center” along with the former Vanderburgh County Sheriff’s Residence and Jail as a home for non-profits, artistic retail and public reception rooms.
 It was a grassroots effort funded solely through rental income, donations, and fundraisers.
 Many remember the building coming to life during this time with fundraising events such as “New York, New York.”

 In 1990 the organization’s name was changed to the Old Courthouse Preservation Society.
 Faced with financial challenges, the Preservation Society relinquished management of the Old Courthouse to the County in 2000.